-For media inquiries, please contact our Senior Manager of Communications, Arianna Rosales, at arosales@nipnlg.org.
+For media inquiries, please contact Arianna Rosales at arosales@nipnlg.org.

 More than 130 immigration, criminal justice, and civil rights organizations released a letter today urging the Biden administration to include immigrants in the pardon process.